keymetrics/keymetrics.github.io/docs/keymetrics/pmx.md

 permalink: /docs/usage/pmx-keymetrics-library/
 ---

 PMX is a module that allows you to create advanced interactions with Keymetrics.
-It can be used both on raw Node.js application and Modules.
+It can be used both on raw Node.js applications and modules.

 It allows you to: